matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

 ```

 this indicates that Alice is verifying another user (say Bob), in response to
-the request from event "!ABCD...", her cross-signing key is
+the request from event "$ABCD...", her cross-signing key is
 `0001020304050607...` (which is "AAECAwQFBg..." in base64), she thinks that
 Bob's cross-signing key is `1011121314151617...` (which is "EBESExQVFh..." in
 base64), and the shared secret is `2021222324252627` (which is "ICEiIyQlJic" in